 Dr. Bayrak recently shared his insights into what makes the online Master of Engineering in Engineering Management program at Stevens unique, how his research informs his teaching and why Stevens’ interdisciplinary curriculum prepares students to drive innovation across industries.

-WHAT MAKES THE STEVENS ONLINE MASTER OF ENGINEERING IN ENGINEERING MANAGEMENT PROGRAM UNIQUE?
+WHAT MAKES THE STEVENS ONLINE MASTER OF ENGINEERING IN ENGINEERING MANAGEMENT PROGRAM & ITS CURRICULUM UNIQUE?

-Stevens has a very long history in online education.
+Stevens has a very long history in online education, offering a unique advantage in delivering an exceptional engineering curriculum.
 Our faculty knows how to deliver material so that students can easily follow and understand it.
 Especially during the pandemic, many schools realized that online teaching is hard.
 It’s not just teaching the same thing on Zoom.
 You have to design the courses for online graduate programs from scratch.
 We have been doing it for a long time, which is part of what makes Stevens unique.
 We didn’t just start bringing graduate programs online during the pandemic.

 We also have faculty members in our program who work in healthcare systems, transportation, smart cities, energy systems, space systems, etc. They bring their industry expertise into the engineering management curricula.
 Our faculty knows the problems organizations face in the real world, and what we teach is more valuable and impactful for students.